Program MakeMap

 Version 2.1.2 (October 30, 2022)

-Full screen button is now visible in the Google Maps web-page.
+The Fullscreen button is now visible in the Google Maps web page.

 Version 2.2.0 (September 14, 2023)